BenBolthouse/todoify/docs/developer-setup-guide.md

 ## VS Code

-Using VS Code as our editor has some benefits over using Visual Studio.
+Using VS Code as our editor has benefits over using Visual Studio.
 Because our project is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) consisting of projects with various programming languages, build systems, package managers, code analysis tools (etc.), we need a versatile and configurable editor.